Leadership Team and Managers

-Corporate Services Manager
+People & Shared Services Manager

-Principal Managing Lawyer - Generalist Services (LCCLC)
+Principal Lawyer and Practice Manager - Generalist Services (LCCLC)

 Clare grew up locally and was excited by the opportunity to return and contribute to her local community by leading Loddon Campaspe CLC’s legal practice.
 Clare previously worked as a lawyer with Slater and Gordon Lawyers and as a lawyer and educator with the North Australian Aboriginal Justice Agency in Darwin.
 She has also volunteered both overseas and in Australia with Non-Government Organisations, international Courts and community legal centres.
 She is a qualified mediator and believes in the importance of community development principles that respect clients, take a client-centred approach and involve working collaboratively with other services.
-Clare is currently Managing Lawyer at LCCLC, overseeing our family violence and integrated services.
+Clare is currently Managing Lawyer at LCCLC, overseeing our generalist and court-based services.

-Principal Managing Lawyer - Specialist Services (LCCLC)
+Principal Lawyer and Practice Manager - Specialist Services (LCCLC)

 Housing Justice Manager